hoperyy/get-dependency-tree/README.md

         +   description

-            It's a callback when every dependency is found.
+            It's a callback while every dependency is found.

     +   `onFilteredInDepFound: Function | Not Required`
         +   default